ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: In-lab Study Findings

 \subsection{Challenges and Pain-points}

-Though many participants derived value from \oursystem{}, that is not to say their experience was frictionless, or that all enjoyed the system.
-Users would cite minor, though not insignificant usability problems that impacted their experience.
-The most friction was the flow UI, such as needing to move nodes around to make space, connecting nodes and deleting edges.
-Some users wanted an easier way to add nodes, like dragging them into the view; clicking output handles; or bisecting an existing connection.
-Other issues related to inconsistencies in the ordering of plotted variables, and wanting more control over colors and visualizations.

-Other friction was conceptual and sometimes indicated people getting used to the interface.
-The most common conceptual issue was learning how prompt templates worked, and especially, forgetting to declare input variables in Prompt Nodes.
-For instance, several participants would set up a TextFields node, try to connect it to an empty Prompt Node, and wonder how to get an input handle to appear.
-Once they learned how to template, the issue often disappeared (\quo{prompt variables... there's a bit of a learning curve, but I think it makes sense, the design choice}, P13).
-Learning template variables seemed related to past programming expertise and not AI.
-For instance, P16, who had never prompted an AI model before, attributed her adeptness with templating to prior programming experience.
-By contrast, P9 had no programming experience and struggled; after the intro video he was \quo{a little overwhelmed}, asking: \quo{what language am I in?} While the interface design can help users recover from common mistakes, users without any prior programming experience may need extra resources to get started.
+Though many participants derived value from \oursystem{}, that is not to say their experience was frictionless.
+The majority of usability issues revolved around the flow UI, such as needing to move nodes around to make space, connecting nodes and deleting edges; others related to inconsistencies in the ordering of plotted variables, and wanting more control over colors and visualizations.
+Some participants also encountered conceptual issues, which sometimes indicate users getting used to the interface.
+The most common conceptual issue was learning how prompt templating worked, and especially, forgetting to declare input variables in Prompt Nodes.
+Once users learned how to template, however, the issue often disappeared (\quo{prompt variables... there's a bit of a learning curve, but I think it makes sense, the design choice}, P13).
+Learning template variables seemed related to past programming expertise and not AI, suggesting users without any prior programming experience will need extra resources.\footnote{For instance, P16, who had never prompted an AI model before, attributed her adeptness with templating to prior programming experience.
+By contrast, P9 had no programming experience and struggled; after the intro video he was \quo{a little overwhelmed}, asking: \quo{what language am I in?}}